dhelmr/bachelor-thesis/README.md

 ```

+## Subsets

+When only a part of a dataset should be read, the `--subset` parameter can be used.
+Its usage depends on the dataset.

+#### CIC-IDS-2017 subsets

+Each weekday from Tuesday to Friday can be read in separately with `--subset [weekday]` as the test set which is used for classification.
+Monday is always the training set.
+Example: `--subset [weekday]`.

+#### UNSW-NB15 Subsets

+By default, only a part of the dataset is read.
+The specific pcap files that should be used can be specified with the
+following syntax: `--subset [training split]/[test split]`.
+For example, `--subset 1-10,14/43` uses the first ten pcap files
+and the 14th for the training step (by first filtering out all attack instances in it) and the 43th for the classification.

+By default, that is when `--subset default` or nothing is specified, the following pcap files are used for the training step:

+`
+['01/10.pcap', '01/11.pcap', '01/12.pcap', '01/13.pcap', '01/26.pcap', '01/27.pcap', '01/40.pcap', '01/41.pcap', '01/42.pcap']

+`

 ## Hypertune

 For automation of the `train`->`classify`->`evaluate` pipeline, the `hypertune` command can be used.
 It reads a json file